uvaai/pdp/_schedules/1 Fall 2023/index.md

 contact the staff at <minorai@mprog.nl>.
 We can discuss possible approaches or even offer extra help or resources, if needed.
 In general, it is a good idea to already contact us if are more than 1 day behind on the schedule, so we can look at possible solutions early.
+One of the possible solution would be to request access to extra assistance hours, as described in the "Requesting extra assistance" section below.
+Other solutions will depend on the specifics of your situation and the difficulties you're having, so will require sending an email.

 #### Part-time students

-If you are a part-time student, you can just follow the part of the daily schedule intended for your half of the program.
-You should still attend the group seminars with the other students, but can otherwise choose which days you are present and which days of practical assistance combine best with your own schedule.
+If you are a part-time student, you can just follow the *Python for Data Processing* half of the daily schedule.
+You should still attend the group seminars with the other students, as scheduled [here](https://datanose.nl/#course[119433]), but can otherwise choose which days of practical assistance combine best with your own schedule.

 ### Absences and calling in sick